Robustness Evaluation of Entity Disambiguation Using Prior Probes:the Case of Entity Overshadowing: Benchmark Experiments

 \section{Benchmark Experiments}

 In this section, we describe the benchmark experiments designed to evaluate the baseline systems' performance on the ShadowLink dataset.
-For these experiments, we sampled one of the shadow entities at random to make \textit{Top} and \textit{Shadow} of equal size.
-The first two research questions (RQ1 \& RQ2) are answered by evaluating the systems' performance on \OurDataset.
+For these experiments, we created a subset of the original dataset by sampling only one of the shadow entities at random to make the number of \textit{Top} and \textit{Shadow} equal.
+Note that in our task setup the model's predictions are not restricted to the top versus shadow entity binary decision.
+The model can predict any entity from the same or different entity space.

-To answer the next research question (RQ3), we assess whether the systems use the context (relatedness) to make their predictions instead of relying on their priors.
-For this, we compare the predictions made on the \textit{Top}, \textit{Shadow} and \textit{Neutral} subsets.
-When the entity predicted for non-neutral context differs from the prediction made for the neutral context, we consider that the model updated its default prediction (its prior) based on the local context.

-Note that a model’s answer does not always coincide with either Top or Shadow entity: any other answer from the same entity space may be also predicted, and therefore the disambiguation task is not binary. \todo{added a clarification about ED being non-binary (for reviewer 1), does it look alright?}

 We describe the experimental setup in Section~\ref{sec:eval_setup}, report the benchmarking results and analyse them in more detail in Section~\ref{sec:benchmark_res}.